Thasaxom/ReloadersPal/README.md

 # Reloader's Pal

-This is a project that is probably going to be designed to help reloaders.
+This is a project that is designed to help reloaders.
+It is written in Rust.

-Some possible features:
+Planned features:

 - Load Data Storage
-- Calibre Specifications
+- Calibre Catalogue
-- Possible Error Checking for Load Data
+- Cartridge Drawings

-This project is most likely going to use:
+- Powder Catalogue

-- C++
+- Error Checking for Load Data
-- An offline sql database
+- Load Simulation